squito/squito.github.com/_posts/2013-03-28-scala-loop-profiling.md

 I'm no expert on javap, but that sure looks like a method call.
 And the method its calling doesn't seem to exist.

 However, after some digging, I discovered that scalac already [optimizes foreach over Ranges](https://github.com/scala/scala/commit/4cfc633fc6).
-So, all of that worrying for nothing, foreach was a bit slower, but not massively so.
-Maybe good enough in a lot of cases.
+So, all of that worrying for nothing; `foreach` was a bit slower, but not massively so.
+Its probably good enough in a lot of cases.
 Some more reading on the topic:

 * http://ochafik.com/blog/?p=806